 When we think of Hawaii, one of the first things that comes to mind is the Hawaiian or Aloha shirt.
 This shirt’s origin dates back to the 1920s but was made famous after WWII when US Servicemen brought them home.
 And later, as tourists travel to Hawaii, the shirt was the perfect souvenir to bring home.
-The imagery and colors were reflective of the islands’ flora and fauna depicting the uniqueness of the environment.
+The imagery and colors reflected the islands’ flora and fauna, depicting the uniqueness of the environment.

 The people of the Hawaiian Islands, along with many of the Pacific Islands, made a fibrous cloth called Tapa cloth.
 Each island/culture had a different name for the cloth.
 This cloth was traditionally made from the inner bark of trees.
 The bark was beaten by hand over hard wood into sheets until it was paper thin, allowing it to be pieced together to make larger portions.
 The process of beating the bark into cloth was a communal activity.
 Early explorers noted the first sound they often heard when landing on an island was the beating sound made by the “bark cloth workers” along with their singing.
 The mulberry tree was the main source of the inner bark.

-The cloth created was used for clothing, bedding, ceremonial robes, and wall hangings.
+The cloth was used for clothing, bedding, ceremonial robes, and wall hangings.
 Very early Tapa patterns consisted of geometric and line designs usually created in shades of brown and black.
 The patterns were applied using plant and nut dyes, along with ash.
 Studying bark cloth has given historians insights into the inhabitants of the Pacific Islands, showing us how their daily and ceremonial clothing changed through the years.
-Many examples of Tapa cloths exist today in museums as early explorers could easily bring rolled up pieces home with them.
+Many examples of Tapa cloths exist today in museums, as early explorers could easily bring rolled-up pieces home with them.

 Any number of mediums can be used to apply designs.
 See lesson plan for more detailed information around design ideas and techniques.
 Consider using graphite pencils and crayons to recreate the natural colors originally created by using ash.
 Water-soluble crayons, pencils, and markers help to add additional color.
 When working at home, have students experiment with charcoal briskets to mimic the use of ash in creating their own Tapa cloths.